-- To introduce the statements and different types of connectives - To familiarize the concepts of normal forms - To explain statement calculus - To discuss the relation between statement calculus and predicate calculus - To learn theory of recursive functions - To illustrate the applications of set theory and relations - To discuss about lattices and Boolean algebra
+- To introduce the statements and different types of connectives - To discuss the relation between statement calculus and predicate calculus - To learn theory of recursive functions - To illustrate the applications of set theory and relations - To discuss about lattices and Boolean algebra

-Mathematical logic : statements, structures and notation, connectives, well formed formulas, tautologies, equivalences, implications, normal forms- disjunctive and conjunctive, principal disjunctive and conjunctive normal forms.
+Mathematical logic: statements, structures and notation, connectives, well formed formulas, tautologies, equivalences, implications, normal forms- disjunctive and conjunctive, principal disjunctive and conjunctive normal forms.
 Theory of Inference: Theory of inferences for statement calculus, validity using truth tables, values of inference.